Tyronne Roberts-Davis

+In April 2023 he signed to play with the Nambucca Roosters in the Group 2 NSW Rugby League Competition.

 He previously played for the Gold Coast Titans in the National Rugby League.

 Background

 Born in Macksville, New South Wales, Roberts-Davis is of Indigenous Australian Dunghutti descent and played his junior rugby league for the Kempsey Dragons.
 He was then signed by the Gold Coast Titans.

 Roberts-Davis is cousins with former teammate Tyrone Roberts and South Sydney Rabbitohs player James Roberts, and the nephew of former NRL player Amos Roberts.

 Playing career

 Early career

 In 2015 and 2016, Roberts-Davis played for the Gold Coast Titans' NYC team.
 Late in 2015, he played for the Australian Schoolboys.

 2017

 In round 2 of the 2017 NRL season, Roberts-Davis made his NRL debut for the Titans against the Newcastle Knights, scoring a try.
 He went on to play in 6 NRL matches for the Titans in 2017, scoring 2 tries.

 2018

 Roberts-Davis only managed to play in 1 NRL game for the Titans in 2018.